-Click on the 3 horizontal lines in the upper left corner
+- Select the three horizontal bars in the upper left corner to open the menu.

 History of Present Illness